yandex/yandex-taxi-testsuite/docs/mockserver.rst

 To make tests fast, testsuite starts the service only once, at the beginning of test session.

-Consider a test case, when service starts a background task which periodically calls external service.
+Consider a test case *TestA*, when service starts a background task which periodically calls external service.
 Suppose the task continues after test completion.

+Observe, the background task started in *TestA*, causes http requests to mockserver, while another *TestB* is running.

 Now recall that by default testsuite requires *all* calls to external services, which happen in test case, to be mocked.

-Observe, the background task started in one test, causes http requests to mockserver, while another test is running, which will cause it to fail unless it is happens to be mocked in another test.
+It causes *TestB* to fail while handling request from *TestA* unless request from *TestA* coincidentally happens to be mocked in *TestB*.

-What choices are there to make another test pass:
+What choices are there to make *TestB* pass:

 * Setup global mocks for any external APIs called from background tasks.
 It is undesirable because these mocks are only actually required by some of the